Dog Hot Spot Healing Stages Explained

 What You Should Do:

-Keep them well-groomed to avoid mats or irritants building up around the affected area.
+• Keep pets well-groomed to prevent mats or irritants from accumulating around affected areas.

 Certain animals may notice darker patches or scarring on skin around that spot.
 Over a period, such marks often fade gradually, returning closer to normal tone.